-A general policy on conflicts of interest applies within the Company and prohibits any conflict of interests situation of a financial nature that may affect a director's personal judgment or professional tasks to the detriment of the bpostgroup.
+A general policy on conflicts of interest applies within the Company and prohibits any direct and indirect conflict of interests of a financial nature by a member of the Board of Directors with a decision or a transaction that is within its competences.

-The conflicts of interest procedure laid down in Article 7:96 of the BCCA has not been applied in 2023.
+The conflicts of interest procedure laid down in Article 7:96 of the BCCA has not been applied in 2024.